 Want to learn more?
 While ICC has traditionally appealed to hard-core content strategists and technical communicators, our programming this year also is ideal for content marketers who want to better understand how to scale their efforts and become more efficient.
 Even if you don’t plan on going to the event, I implore you to take a look at the kinds of concepts that will be covered at ICC.
 Frankly, as a content marketer it’s your responsibility to make sure you are prepared for the changes ahead … the evolution to come (if you choose to accept it).

-And one final note … make sure you subscribe to our weekly updates on intelligent content with exclusive insights from Robert Rose on the convergence of content marketing and intelligent content.
+And one final note … make sure you subscribe to our weekly updates on content strategy and intelligent content with exclusive insights from Robert Rose.

 Cover image by Joseph Kalinowski/Content Marketing Institute